nearform/ag-grid-url-sync/README.md

 - 🔍 **Complete text filter support** - All 8 AG Grid text operations (contains, equals, not contains, not equal, starts with, ends with, blank, not blank)
 - 🔢 **Complete number filter support** - All 9 AG Grid number operations (equals, not equal, greater than, greater than or equal, less than, less than or equal, in range, blank, not blank)
+- 🔢 **Complete date filter support** - All 9 AG Grid date operations (equals, not equal, before, before or equal, after, after or equal, in range, blank, not blank) with strict ISO date validation (YYYY-MM-DD)
 - 🔗 Manual URL generation for sharing filter states
 - ↔️ Bidirectional sync between grid and URL
 - 🛠️ Framework agnostic - works with any AG Grid setup